 There is, again, an abundance of things for you to do.
 There are many temples here, which you can visit during opening hours.
 The most noteworthy of the temples being the Buddha Relic Temple which displays Buddhism and religious relics.

-The biggest attraction, though, are the many shopping malls.
+The biggest attractions, though, are the many shopping malls.
 Shopping in Chinatown is an experience few would want to miss!
 Find everything from clothes to home decor, and gifts to take back home.

 Start at the Chinatown Complex Market (home of Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle) and make your way through hawker stalls galore.
 You’ll be able to find many curious and gifts at different stalls.
 Then, navigate down the streets of Chinatown and explore the many boutique stores on offer as well.
 You really can shop ‘til you drop here!